cryptoriums/telliot/docs/configuration.md

 DEBUG - logs everything in INFO and additional developer logs

-INFO - logs most information about the mining operation
+INFO - logs most information about the reporting operation

 WARN - logs all warnings and errors